 - Does she avoid reading for pleasure?
 And when she does, does she find it exhausting and laborious?
 This could be a sign of a learning disability.

 What to Do Now

-Schedule a conference with your child's teacher, the school support staff, and your pediatrician to get their perspectives on whether your child has a learning disability.
-Together, you can decide if your child should be formally evaluated for a learning disability or if other steps can be taken first — perhaps moving him to a smaller class, switching teaching styles, or scheduling one-on-one tutoring or time in the resource room.
+Schedule a conference with your child's teacher, the school support staff, and your pediatrician to get their perspectives on whether your child has a learning difference.
+Together, you can decide if your child should be formally evaluated for a learning difference or if other steps can be taken first — perhaps moving him to a smaller class, switching teaching styles, or scheduling one-on-one tutoring or time in the resource room.

 Don't be shy about asking questions: Is your child's progress within the normal range?
 Why is he having all this trouble?
-Should you consult another learning disability specialist (a neurologist, a speech-and-language expert)?
+Should you consult another specialist (a neurologist, a speech-and-language expert)?
 Trust your gut.
 If you're not getting the answers you need, find someone who can give them to you.
 Meanwhile, at home: